hunyadi/javabind/README.md

 `boxed` is a lightweight C++ wrapper defined by the library to match Java boxed types such as `java.lang.Integer`. `boxed` has no C++ run-time overhead, it is only used for disambiguation.

 Collection types are copied between C++ and Java.

+Optionals are converted to a null-value in Java when they don't have a value in C++.
+Null-values are converted to an empty optional in C++.

 C++ types `basic_string_view<T>` translate to JNI calls `GetPrimitiveArrayCritical` and `ReleasePrimitiveArrayCritical` to get a direct pointer to the memory managed by the Java Virtual Machine (JVM).
 This imposes [significant restrictions](https://docs.oracle.com/javase/8/docs/technotes/guides/jni/spec/functions.html#GetPrimitiveArrayCritical_ReleasePrimitiveArrayCritical):